 You find your work to be unfulfilling

 For some people, work is just a means to earn a paycheck so that they can enjoy the rest of their life.
 For others, that’s simply not enough.
 They need to spend their work hours doing something that they find to be meaningful and fulfilling.
 If the former describes your approach to work that’s wonderful.
 On the other hand, if you fall into the latter category, and your work is unfulfilling you know how soul-sucking that can be.
+Effective job search is a very important step to find a job that is suitable for you based on factors.

 The work you do is damaging to your mental health